 Small Disabled Veteran-Owned Business (Group Designation Set Aside Potential)

-Small Hub Zone Business (Sole Source & Group Designation Set Aside Potential)
+Small Hub Zone Business (Sole Source and Group Set Aside Potential)

-Small Disadvantaged Business 8(a) (Sole Source & Group Desingation Set Aside Potential)
+Small Disadvantaged Business 8(a) (Sole Source and Group Set Aside Potential)

 Federal government procurements are further classified under the SBA Small Business Size Standards in terms of North American Industrial Classification System (NAICS) Code, number of personnel and/or annual sales.
-To determine whether a firm qualifies for a given bid, note the NAICS for a given solicitation and download the SBA Small Business Size Standards from the second, vertical Box Net “References” Cube in the left margin of this site.
+To determine whether a firm qualifies for a given bid, note the NAICS for a given solicitation and download the SBA Small Business Size Standards the Box Net “References” Cube in the right margin of this site.

 Part of the sole source or designated group set aside marketing task is to suggest to the agency the NAICS Code (hence the size standard) for a prospective procurement.